agster27/unpackerr.github.io/docs/install/configuration.md

 - When using a config file you must uncomment at minimum the `[[header]]` <font color="gray">
   ex. `[[radarr]]`</font>, `url` and `api_key`.
 - Uncomment means remove the hash `#` at the beginning of the line.
+- The config file format is [TOML](https://toml.io).
+  - Indentation is not important like YAML files, but it's used for ease of readability.

 ### Generator